MohamedElamineELfelaouss/MohamedElamineELfelaouss/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Elamine El Felaouss</h1>
-<h3 align="center">I'm a passionate full stack student based in Morocco, currently studying at OFPPT.
+<h3 align="center">I'm a passionate full stack student based in Morocco.
 At 20 years old, I embarked on a journey to Russia to further my education in computer science.
-Unfortunately, due to the war, I couldn't continue my studies, but I utilized the time to learn Russian and obtained a diploma in the Russian language.
-Now, I've completed my first year at OFPPT and have advanced skills in web development.
+Now, I have advanced skills in web development.
 I'm also enthusiastic about innovations in AI, machine learning, and all new technologies.
 I'm currently seeking full stack engineering internships.</h3>

 <p align="left"> <a href="https://twitter.com/elfelaoussamine" target="blank"><img src="https://img.shields.io/twitter/follow/elfelaoussamine?logo=twitter&style=for-the-badge" alt="elfelaoussamine" /></a> </p>

 ## 📚 About Me

-- 🎓 I’m **Full Stack Student at OFPPT, Morocco**
+- 🎓 I’m **Full Stack Student, Morocco**
 - 🌍 Studied in Russia to explore new perspectives and opportunities
 - 💻 Advanced in web development
 - 💡 Interested in AI, machine learning, and new technologies